lethehoa/Racoon_template_guide/README.md

 ---

-Interactsh interactions can be used with word, regex or dsl matcher/extractor
+Interactsh interactions can be used with word, regex or helper matcher/exposer

-> interactsh_protocol: dns, http, smtp.
+> interactsh_protocol: dns, http or smtp.
 ```
 matchers:
   - type: word